 Beta diversity

 To assess inter-sample differences, we first calculated unweighted and weighted Unifrac-distances as microbial beta-diversity indices on the rarefied data agglomerated to genus level.
 Both distances take phylogenetic distance between ASVs into account, but whereas weighted Unifrac considers reads as proxy for ASV abundance, and, thus, represents the structure of a microbial community, unweighted Unifrac treats ASVs as either absent or present and, hence, epitomises the composition of a microbial community.
 We used each index separately as response variable in a PERMANOVA to determine changes in centroid position associated with sampling location, host sex, host age and CoV infection status and PERMUtest to assess differences in distance to centroid.
 Following from this, we extracted the unweighted and weighted distances as matrix from all infected samples and calculated the average distance to other samples in the same infection category.
 The average distance, therefore, denotes how dissimilar a particular sample is from others.
-Finally, we correlated the average distance with infection intensity (measured as CT-value).
+Finally, we correlated the average distance between samples with infection intensity (measured as CT-value).

 Joint species distribution modelling to detect differentially abundant bacterial genera

 In order to understand which bacterial genera differed between infection status, we used joint-species distribution modelling.
 Compared with traditional abundance-based analyses (e.g., ANCOM), joint species distribution models incorporate correlations between bacterial taxa when predicting their abundance with respect to the explanatory variable 21.
-Since taxonomic databases remain biased towards identifying microbial taxa from common model organisms 22, resulting in poorer taxonomic resolution for wildlife gut microbial resolution at the species level.
-As to avoid spurious results, we agglomerated reads at the genus level and restricted our analysis to genera with a prevalence >50% (i.e., common core, 23).
-The abundance was centred log transformed (clr; 24).
+Since taxonomic databases remain biased towards identifying microbial taxa from common model organisms 22, the taxonomic resolution for wildlife gut microbiota at the species level is lacking.
+As to avoid spurious results, we agglomerated reads at the genus level and restricted our analysis to genera with a prevalence >50% (i.e., common core)23.
+The abundance was centred log transformed (clr)24.
 Finally, we constructed a generalised linear latent variable model (GLLVM) using the ‘gllvm’ package 21.
 Another advantages of a joint model approach over differential abundance analysis is that we can use the same model structure as for testing alpha- and beta-diversity to evaluate multivariate microbial abundance data, meaning that infection status, sampling location, host age and sex were kept as main explanatory variables and capture period was used as random effect.
 Additionally, we accounted for sequencing depth and specified a negative binomial distribution for our response variable.

 Linking bacterial abundances and infection intensity